jshaptic/jshint-javaport/README.md

 jshint.lint("var a = 123");
 ```

-Code linting with custom options (for list of all options check JShint [website](http://jshint.com/docs/options/)):
+Code linting with custom options (for list of all options check JSHint [website](http://jshint.com/docs/options/)):
 ```java
 JSHint jshint = new JSHint();
 jshint.lint("var a = 123", new LinterOptions().set("esversion", 6).set("strict", false));